 And while there are certainly unique features to Hey — The Paper Trail for receipts and other items that don’t require immediate attention; The Feed, curated almost like a magazine filled with your favorite newsletters — these features can be directly mapped to the jobs people want to do on email.
 Dealing with spam, as you may have guessed, is not one of them.

-To take another example, The Sound applied jobs to be done when working with two large streaming audio companies who recently merged.
+Another example of how Jobs to Be Done has been used can be seen at The Sound.
+The brand strategy agency applied JTBD when working with two large streaming audio companies who merged.
 As part of a broader brand positioning and messaging campaign, Cultra said, company executives wanted to understand the human motivations for why people choose to listen to the things they do.

 This led to the identification of 10 different jobs in a massive U.S. market, in which users listen to an average of 50 hours of audio every week.
-Fifty hours a week.
 That equates to a total of 12 billion weekly listening hours.
 “Those numbers are almost unbelievable, but when you define the space in that way, it totally lines up,” Cultra said.

 While multivariate analysis showed factors like age or family status influenced listening behavior and device preferences, jobs to be done revealed other things, such as the share of the total available market the recently merged audio companies were capturing.

 “Say 10 percent of listening hours are devoted to a particular job,” Cultra said.
 “Well, within that job, what’s the share that your brand has, compared to your key competitors.
 Which also gets you to whitespace because there may be a share of listening hours that isn’t captured by a paid service.’”